 What Is a HomeStyle Loan?

-HomeStyle is a mortgage program that is backed by Fannie Mae and offered through Fannie Mae-approved lenders.
-The loans are designed to offer homebuyers, real estate investors and existing homeowners a way to make improvements and renovations to the properties they purchase or already own.
+HomeStyle is a mortgage program that is backed by Fannie Mae (FNMA). it's offered through Fannie Mae-approved lenders.
+The loans are designed to offer homebuyers, real estate investors, and existing homeowners a way to improve or renovate the homes they buy or own.

-These loans typically come with lower interest rates than home equity lines of credit and personal loans, making your renovations more affordable in the long-term.
-They also take into account the projected appraised value of the renovated property, which may increase the amount you can borrow.
+These loans most often come with lower interest rates than home equity lines of credit (HELOCs) and personal loans.
+This can make your renovations more affordable in the long term.
+They also take into account the projected appraised value of the property after the work is complete.
+This may increase the amount you can borrow.

-These terms of these loans can vary, from adjustable-rate loans or 15- or 30-year fixed-rate loans.
-You can borrow up to 75% of the expected appraised value of the home once renovations are complete.
+The terms of these loans can vary; they can include adjustable-rate loans and 15- or 30-year fixed-rate loans.
+You can finance renovation costs of up to the lesser of 75% of the expected appraised value of the home after the work is complete.
+Or, you can finance the price of the home plus the cost of renovations.

-HomeStyle loans can be used on any improvement project within the home’s current structure--even on luxury items like a hot tub.
-They can also be combined with the HomeStyle Energy program, which rewards you for upgrades that improve your home’s water or energy efficiency.
+HomeStyle loans can be used on any improvement project within the home’s current structure.
+This even includes luxury items such as hot tubs.
+They can also be combined with the HomeStyle Energy program.
+That program rewards you for upgrades that improve your home’s water or energy efficiency.

-Not all lenders offer HomeStyle loans, so make sure the lender you’re considering is approved for the program before moving forward.
+Not all lenders offer HomeStyle loans.
+Be sure the lender you’re looking at is approved for the program before moving forward.

 Low interest rates and low down payments